actions/upload-pages-artifact/README.md

 # File Permissions

-When using this action ensure your files have appropriate file permission, we expect at a minimum for the files to have permission for the current user (e.g 0744).
+When using this action, ensure that your files have appropriate file permissions.
+We expect, at a minimum, for the files to have read permission for the current user (e.g 0744).
 Failure to do so will result in a `deployment_perms_error` when attempting to deploy your artifacts.

 ```yaml